 - 1/2 pound tempeh, cut into 1/4 inch cubes

 - 4 garlic cloves, minced

 - 1 teaspoon spicy brown mustard

 - 1 teaspoon Sriracha, plus more to taste

 - 2-3 cups broth

 - 1/4 cup roasted peanuts, crushed slightly

-- Heat a soup pot on medium-high heat with a pinch of salt and about a tablespoon of olive oil.
-Add the onion, carrot, bell pepper and mushrooms.
+- Heat a soup pot over medium-high heat with a pinch of salt and about a tablespoon of olive oil.
+Add the onion, carrot, bell pepper, and mushrooms.
 Toss to mix everything together, cook for about 10 minutes, stirring frequently.
-Allow the veggies to release their water, when they start sticking to the bottom of the pan you’re ready to move on.
+Allow the vegetables to release their water, when they start sticking to the bottom of the pan you’re ready to move on.

 - Add the kale, tempeh, garlic, and peanut butter.
-Carefully (don’t shake) open the can of coconut milk (if you didn’t have a cold can, place it in the freezer for about 10 minutes) and scoop all of the solid coconut fat into the soup.
-Save the water for a smoothie!
+Carefully (don’t shake it) open the can of coconut milk (if you didn’t have a cold can, place it in the freezer for about 10 minutes) and scoop all of the solid coconut fat into the soup.
+Save the water for a smoothie.

 - Crush up some peanuts in your hands or with the sides of a chef’s knife.
 Sprinkle them on top of each bowl as a garnish for extra crunch.